aspectis/hainhofer-viewer/README.md

 Only the `manifestUrl` is required.

 - `cache` (object): A simple key-value store for caching data from the API.
+- `getWithCache`: A function accepting a URL and any value which returns the requested resource.
 - `handleHtml` (function): A function that is applied to the HTML of every page's fulltext.
 The only parameter is the HTML string.
 - `loading` (number): This variable gets incremented on every load event and decremented (or set to `0`) when loading finishes.
 Must be used with the `sync` modifier.
 - `manifestUrl` (string): The URL of the manifest to load.